-- If displaying unprofessional conduct, the student will be asked to leave the classroom, clinical, or laboratory setting by the Instructor or designated authority.
-The Instructor then notifies the Course Coordinator and/or Program Director.
-The Program Director will notify the Associate Dean of Health Professions for immediate follow-up with student and faculty/course coordinator. - Unprofessional conduct may result in student dismissal from the nursing program.
+- If displaying unprofessional conduct, - the faculty member may initiate a conversation in writing or in person to discuss the concern and reinforce expectations.
+If repeated interventions are required, the faculty member will notify the Course Coordinator and/or Program Director. - the student may be asked to leave the classroom, clinical, or laboratory setting by the Instructor or designated authority.
+If that occurs, the Instructor then notifies the Course Coordinator and/or Program Director.
+The Program Director will notify the Associate Dean of Health Professions for immediate follow-up with the student and faculty/course coordinator. - Unprofessional conduct may result in a student needing to present to the Nursing Student Committee and/or student dismissal from the nursing program.